Sebastian Burduja: Professional affiliations

-He is Honorary President and founder of the League of Romanian Students Abroad (LSRS) and a founding member of the CAESAR Foundation (Center for Access to the Expertise of Romanian Students and Graduates).
-He is a member of the Washington D.C. branch. of Global Shapers, a community developed by the World Economic Forum for young people with great potential to be leaders in society.
-In 2017, he was selected by the JCI organization among the 10 most valuable young people in Romania.
+He is the Honorary President and cofounder of the League of Romanian Students Abroad (LSRS) and a founding member of the CAESAR Foundation (Center for Access to the Expertise of Romanian Students and Graduates).
+He was selected by Forbes magazine in the first "30 under 30" cohort in Romania.
+In 2017, he was selected by the JCI organization among 10 outstanding young people in Romania.
 In 2018, he was selected as a Millennium Fellow by the Atlantic Council.
-In 2019, he was selected by the German Marshall Fund as the Marshall Memorial Fellow, a program dedicated to high-potential leaders in Europe and the United States, with Emmanuel Macron and Federica Mogherini.
+In 2019, he was selected by the German Marshall Fund as a Marshall Memorial Fellow.
+In 2025, he was awarded the Emerging Global Leader Award by the Harvard Kennedy School of Government.